cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 The default L1 ntuple [list](https://github.com/cms-l1-dpg/L1MenuTools/blob/master/rate-estimation/ntuple/Run3_NuGun_MC_ntuples.list) for the Run3 NuGun sample

-If one wants to produce their own ntuple list the steps are the following:
+For producing your own ntuple list the steps are the following:

 ```